 This model is available in Aqua Blue which we find quite attractive.
 It has been improved drastically compared to previous models, and we believe this is the best laptop on the list under $250.

 The Stream at multi-tasking as well as running relatively demanding applications.
 The only downside of this device is its limited storage space.
 However, you can always use the memory card for extra space.
 The keyboard is responsive with good feedback.
 We highly recommend this laptop for writers or students who need to write a lot for homework assignments.

 If the laptop seems a bit sluggish out of the box, consider removing the bloatware that ships with it.
 It may take a few hours, but it will reward you with much higher performance and will free up valuable data storage space.

-Although it’s incredibly slim and light, you will still find all the usual ports necessary to connect on the go, including USB Type-C, micro HDMI and a headphone jack.
-You also have an microSD card reader to pack up your photos and other important files when on the road.
+Although it’s incredibly slim and light, you will still find all the usual ports necessary to connect on the go, including USB Type-C, micro HDMI, and a headphone jack.
+You also have a microSD card reader to pack up your photos and other important files when on the road.

-Note that this is a Chromebook so you'll be using Chrome OS rather than Windows.
-However, Chrome OS provides several benefits, such as enhanced security, lower cost and better use of storage resources.
+Note that this is a Chromebook so you’ll be using Chrome OS rather than Windows.
+However, a Chrome operating system provides several benefits, such as enhanced security, lower cost, and better use of storage resources.
 Still, if you are wanting to use Windows applications, you should consider a different model.

 This laptop/tablet combo offers the power you need when at home, but can also be just as portable as any tablet on the market.
 This will be ideal for typing up that essay, then watching a film on the go.